 Any member of the EAR Council or of the bodies with which they consult, who has an actual or perceived bias or conflict of interest will not be permitted to be part of this process.
 It is the responsibility of the EAR Council to ensure this is the case on receipt of a request for use of the process.

-The EAR Council has responsibility for determining whether alleged misconduct has occurred and for making Recommendations to the parties involved regarding consequences:
+The EAR Council has responsibility for determining whether alleged misconduct has occurred and for making recommendations to the parties involved regarding consequences:

-Where a Recommendation involves expulsion from the Sangha or sanctions against a teacher, then the Recommendation is not made directly to the parties involved, but to the appropriate leadership bodies for decision, as follows:
+Where a recommendation involves expulsion from the Sangha or sanctions against a teacher, then the recommendation is not made directly to the parties involved, but to the appropriate leadership bodies for decision, as follows:

 The EAR Council will acknowledge receipt of the complaint within seven days and, under most circumstances, issue a formal written response within thirty days.